nextgenbio/nextgenbio/about.md

 The project is funded by the [BBSRC STARS programme](http://www.bbsrc.ac.uk/funding/filter/stars/).

 The main organisers of the workshops are [Dr Mary J. O'Connell](http://mol-evol.org), [Dr Martin Callaghan](https://uk.linkedin.com/in/martin-callaghan-2223a094) (both at the University of Leeds) and [Dr Jarek Bryk](http://bryklab.net) (at the University of Huddersfield).
 Drs Callaghan and Bryk are Software Carpentry Instructors.
+The workshops are also run by Dr Alastair Droop and Dr Bede Constantinides from the University of Leeds.

 In addition, [Dr Chris Creevey](http://www.creeveylab.org) (at [the University of Aberystwyth](https://www.aber.ac.uk/en/)) and [Dr Liz Duncan](http://duncanlab.weebly.com) (at the University of Leeds) will oversee curriculum design and selection of the participants.